Artists & Scientists

 Both Laurie and Jennifer are committed to education and outreach, and as such wanted to create a digestible graphic story that could serve both as an art piece and a learning tool.
 Their project visually explores, through the eyes of an ocean scientist, the journey of carbon particles from the surface ocean to the deep ocean and the subsequent “chase” of radioactivity in pursuit of carbon.

-Portrait of Keith Prue
+Keith Prue

 keith Prue